cohenyuval315/C-MPI-OMP-CUDA-find-subatrices-in-matrices/README.md

 # Init
 - make clean - for cleaning
 - input file is must
-- configuration file , which i recommended
+- configuration file - maximum sub matrices to find in matrix
 - make run (with 2 processes) or  mpiexec -np x ./bin/program (x = num of processes)

 # The main flow of the program